IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

         - name: data
           emptyDir: {}
 ```
 The Replication Controller is the one responsible for creating or deleting pods to ensure the number of Pods match its defined number in "replicas".
 The Pods' template are defined inside the Replication Controller.
-We can place how much resources will be used for each pod inside the template and limit the resources they can use.
-We can create a Replication Controller using the provided yaml file with 1 replica:
+You can set how much resources will be used for each pod inside the template and limit the resources they can use.
+You can create a Replication Controller using the provided yaml file with 1 replica:
 ```bash
 $ kubectl create -f cassandra-controller.yaml
 replicationcontroller "cassandra" created
 ```

 # 3. Validate the Replication Controller
-We can view a list of Replication Controllers using this command:
+You can view a list of Replication Controllers using this command:
 ```bash
 $ kubectl get rc
 NAME        DESIRED   CURRENT   READY     AGE cassandra   1         1         1         1m
 ```
-If we view a list of our Pods, we should see 1 pod running.
+If you view the list of the Pods, you should see 1 Pod running.
 Use this command to view the Pods created by the Replication Controller:

 ```bash
 $ kubectl get pods -o wide